outscale/osc-sdk-go/CONTRIBUTING.md

 Under the hood:
 - we get official Outscale yaml
 - apply some patch if needed (.patch folder)
-- run openapi-generator through docker to build osc folder
+- run openapi-generator through docker to build the SDK

 # Sending a Merge Request

-Content in `osc` folder is generated at each release.
-If you plan to make some change here, consider making a pull request in [openapi-generator project](https://github.com/OpenAPITools/openapi-generator/).
+As SDK is generated at each release.
+If you plan to make some change inside, consider making a pull request in [openapi-generator project](https://github.com/OpenAPITools/openapi-generator/).

 Otherwise:
 - your merge request must be rebased on the corresponding major version branch (v1, v2, ...)